agreenbaum/ImPlaneIA/README.md

 Saves results to oifits. phaseceil keyword arg optional to set a custom dataflag.
 Default flag is set when phases exceed  1.0e1.

 *Keyword argument "interactive" in FringeFitter and Calibrate is by default set to True, which checks before overwriting directory contents and unusual settings.
 Set it to False if you know what you're doing and you want to speed up the process.*

+Now that you have calibrated data and you suspect there is a binary companion, you can try out a few different routines an instance of BinaryAnalyze using the oifits file created in the last step.
+Let's start with a coarse search within a range of reasonable parameters.

+	# Initialize binary model with the oifits file you want to analyze
+	dataset = nrm_core.BinaryAnalyze("my_calibrate/niriss_test.oifits", savedir="my_calibrated/")
+	# as before you can specify a custom savedir argument for where you want to store the results

+	# set some bounds for the search
+	bounds = [(0.001, 0.99), (50, 200), (0, 360)] # contrast ratio, separation (mas), and pa (deg)

+	dataset.coarse_binary_search(lims, nstep=25) # set the 'resolution' of the search with nstep. default is nstep=20

+This will plot the likelihood over a course grid for pairs of parameters and prints the location of the highest likelihood.
+Let's call these values c_val, s_val, and p_val (for contrast, separation, and pa).
+We canplug these 'close' guesses into the mcmc method:

+	params = {'con':c_val, 'sep':s_val, 'pa':p_val} # give params as a dictionary
+	priors = [(0.001, 0.999), (45, 500), (0, 360)] # set some bounds on the search

+	# method run_emcee uses dfm's emcee package to search for the location and relative brightness of a binary source.
+	dataset.run_emcee(params, nwalkers=200, niter=1000, priors=priors) # default nwalkers is 250, niter is 1000
+	# if you want to see how the chains have behaved you can plot them easily:
+	dataset.plot_chain_convergence()
+	# plots will be saved to the 'savedir' you set (default 'calibrated/')

 ### GPI Example ###
 e.g., starting with a list of GPI files